-After moving back to Northern Virginia, Jessica worked at T.C.
-Williams High School in Alexandria.
+After moving back to Northern Virginia, Jessica worked at Alexandria City High School (then T.C.
+Williams High School) in Alexandria.
 She taught English 10 (World Literature), English 11 (American Literature) and journalism, as advisor for the school’s award-winning literary magazine.
-She also co-chaired the faculty/staff AP/Honors Diversity Committee, which conducted research on the achievement gap and conducted interviews with students to propose recommendations regarding the racial/ethnic disparities in enrollment in honors/AP vs. “regular” level classes.
-Jessica also advised the student Gay/Straight Alliance.
+She co-chaired the faculty/staff AP/Honors Diversity Committee, which conducted research on the achievement gap and conducted interviews with students to propose recommendations regarding the racial/ethnic disparities in enrollment in honors/AP vs. “regular” level classes.
+Jessica also advised the student Gay/Straight Alliance (GSA).

-When her son was born in 2006, Jessica retired from teaching and began working as a tutor, editor, and freelance writer.
+When her first child was born in 2006, Jessica retired from teaching and began working as a tutor, editor, and freelance writer.
 In 2010, Jessica had her second child, a homebirth after cesarean (HBAC).

 In 2014, Jessica launched the online lifestyle magazine Mindful Healthy Life.

-In 2020, Jessica began working for the Woman’s National Democratic Club as newsletter designer and communications associate.
+Jessica worked for the Woman’s National Democratic Club as newsletter designer and communications associate 2020-2022.

 - 2016 “Term Paper” Award, BlogU Conference

 - 2011 Circle of Moms Top 25 Mental Wellness Blogs

 - 2010 Hot Mommas Project Top 25 Finalist